jerzydziewierz/mict/README.md

-> **Warning**: Since the save/load also loads functions (incl.`reprstyler`), all the precautions that apply to `pickle` apply here.
-Loading untrusted functions is potentially unsafe.

 ## Customizing the reprstyler

-This is the real reason why I developed `mict`: I wanted a quick and simple way to customize how the contents of the dictionary are visualized.
+This is the real reason why I developed `mict`, and a primary value proposition. `mict` provides a quick and simple way to customize how the contents of the dictionary are visualized: